dotwebstack/dotwebstack-framework/service/openapi/README.md

 )
 ```

-Each operation response should have a reference to the return type using `content.<mediaType>.schema.$ref`.
+Each OK operation response (2xx) should have a reference to the return type using `content.<mediaType>.schema.$ref`.
 The following example specifies that the OK response (200) returns the `Breweries` type:

 ```yaml
 responses: